vedi/cocos2dx-store/README.md

     soomla::CCSoomla::sharedSoomla()->addEventHandler(yourEventHandler);

+##### JS

+SOOMLA lets you subscribe to store events, get notified and implement your own application specific behaviour to them.

+> Your behaviour is an addition to the default behaviour implemented by SOOMLA.
+You don't replace SOOMLA's behaviour.

+The `Soomla.Soomla` class is where all events go through.
+To handle various events, create your own event handler, a class that implements `Soomla.EventHandler`, and add it to the `Soomla.Soomla` class:

+    Soomla.soomla.addEventHandler(yourEventHandler);

 ## Error Handling

+##### C++

 Since Cocos2d-x doesn't support exceptions, we use a different method to catch and work with exceptions on the native side.
 All functions that raise an exception on the native side have an additional *CCSoomlaError*** parameter to them.
 In order to know if an exception was raised, send a reference to *CCSoomlaError** to the function, and inspect it after running.